Updated: Sep 15

 You’ll want to do this about four weeks after blossoming begins.

-Soil with plenty of compost or well-rotted manure is ideal, but good crops can also grow in average soils that have been fertilized enough.
+Rich soil with plenty of compost or well-rotted manure is ideal, but good crops can also grow in average soils that have been fertilized enough.

 Use a few inches of aged compost, spread it across the bed, and turn it under.

-If your plant leaves become pale or your plants seem weak, side-dress your zucchini with well-aged compost.
+If your plant leaves become pale or your plants seem weak, side-dress your growing zucchini with well-aged compost.

 You can also use a foliar spray of liquid fish or kelp fertilizer—make sure it’s high in phosphorus for good fruit production.